 • Is travel involved?

-• How much does a home study and its related items cost in your state?
+• How much do a home study and its related items cost in your state?

 • Is a biological parent contesting the adoption?